 - can solve problems by applying their mathematics to a variety of routine and non-routine problems with increasing sophistication, including breaking down problems into a series of simpler steps and persevering in seeking solutions.

-At East Sheen Primary School we are committed to providing children with mathematical experiences which enable them to become numerate and be able to apply the wide range of mathematical concepts they learn and make rich connections across mathematical ideas to develop fluency, mathematical reasoning and competence in solving increasingly sophisticated problems.
-Children are encouraged to apply their mathematical knowledge to science and other subjects.
+At East Sheen Primary School we are committed to providing children with mathematical experiences which enable them to become numerate, to be able to apply the wide range of mathematical concepts they learn and make rich connections across mathematical ideas in order to develop fluency, mathematical reasoning and competence in solving increasingly sophisticated problems.
+Children are encouraged to apply their mathematical knowledge across the curriculum in science and other subjects.

 Teaching and Learning Style

-Every classroom has an interactive whiteboard facility and teachers and children use ICT in mathematics lessons where it is valuable in enhancing children’s learning, for example in modelling ideas and methods.
-Whole classes are able to use ICT in our computer suite and we have a number of laptops and tablets that can be used in classes also.
+ICT is used in mathematics lessons where it is valuable in enhancing children’s learning, for example in modelling ideas and methods.
+Every classroom has an interactive whiteboard facility and whole classes are able to use the computer suite and tablets in classes also.